 Across the globe, more companies are being required to make climate-related disclosures, and the conditions are increasingly challenging.
-The EU recently adopted a proposal for a Corporate Sustainability Reporting Directive (CSRD) and nations such as New Zealand and the UK are introducing mandatory reporting requirements.
+The European Commission recently adopted a proposal for a new Corporate Sustainability Reporting Directive (CSRD) and nations such as New Zealand and the UK are introducing mandatory reporting requirements.
 As of March 2022, the Securities and Exchange Commission in the US proposed “that registrants [be required] to include certain climate-related disclosures in their registration statements and periodic reports, including information about climate-related risks that are reasonably likely to have a material impact on their business, results of operations, or financial condition".
 Yet if your business anticipates these changes, you can turn disclosure into the railway track on which your “net zero train" can go the distance.
 You can make disclosure work for you.

 Ambitious net zero roadmaps have to be quantifiable, verifiable and align with science if they are to make a real contribution to the economy, people and planet.

 Disclosure is your friend here.
 It already provides a systematic framework for you to identify and tackle emerging risks, while discovering new opportunities for action.
 It enables your team to explore climate risks and opportunities more holistically.